Samuel-Horner/zig-engine/README.md

 - Loading textures (models are the exception here, since existing parsers leave a lot to be desired)
 - Managing game loop state and multi-threading
 - Scene / World editors
+- Lighting / other advanced systems like navigation